nikahmadz/nikahmadz.github.io/pay/README.md

 ![My Profile Pic](https://avatars0.githubusercontent.com/u/7868782?v=4&s=40)

 ## Sending payment to [Nik Ahmad Z.][1]
-I accept payment for my goods & services.
+I would be glad to receive tips and payment for products and services I have given.
 Use the following channel to send your payment.
 Please [inform me][3] afterwards.
 Thank you.

 ***